ocf/mkdocs/docs/staff-docs/scripts/check.md

 ---
-title: check: get details about an OCF user
+title: 'check: get details about an OCF user'
 ---

 ## Introduction